The Graph tab is for adjusting the visual appearance of the graph.

 Reset Position: if the NetWorx graph happens to be shown off-screen, click this button to bring it back.

-Display window title bar toggles the display of the NetWorx Graph’s title bar.
+Display window title bar toggles the display of the NetWorx Graph’s title bar and borders.
 Clear this checkbox to save the desktop space.

 Window opacity: NetWorx Graph can appear semitransparent.
 Specify the visibility as percentage: 10% is barely visible, and 90% is nearly opaque.